SamZhang02/SamZhang02/README.md

-ww# Hi, my name is Sam Zhang.
+# Hi, my name is Sam Zhang.

 I am presently in pursuit of a Bachelor's of Arts in Computer Science and Statistics at McGill University in Montreal, Canada.